GluuFederation/gluu-gateway/README.md

-# oxd-kong
+# gluu-gateway

 ## Introduction

-* The oxd-kong is the platform for protecting resources(Web application or API application) using the [Kong](https://getkong.org) plugins and proxy.
+* The gluu-gateway is the platform for protecting resources(Web application or API application) using the [Kong](https://getkong.org) plugins and proxy.
 This provides kong-GUI to registered the resources, add resource protection plugins, make custom UMA RPT policy script and provide a kong proxy to protect the resources using the registered plugin in resources.

-* Functions provided by oxd-kong
+* Functions provided by gluu-gateway
     1. Add Resources(API) in kong
     2. Config and add plugins in registered resources(API)
     3. Provide kong proxy endpoint to access and protect resources
     4. Make [custom UMA RPT Policy](https://gluu.org/docs/ce/3.1.1/admin-guide/uma/#uma-rpt-authorization-policies)

-* oxd-kong has three components
+* gluu-gateway has three components
     1. **[kong](https://getkong.org/)**: The open-source API Gateway and Microservices Management Layer, delivering high performance and reliability.

     2. **Plugins**: There are two Gluu Kong plugins for resource protection.